erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_2.md

 <img src="../../figures/p-automating_rmd_reports-project_structure.png" width="60%" style="display: block; margin: auto;" />

-**Note:** The `data` folder contains subfolders `raw_data` and `clean_data` to maintain separation between the raw versus cleaned dataset used for further analysis.
+**Note:** The `data` folder contains subfolders `raw_data` and `clean_data` to maintain separation between the raw (read only) and clean dataset used for further analysis.

+## Environment reproducibility

+Besides your code, data inputs and outputs, a reproducible virtual environment also needs to be created to support your project workflow.
+In R, a simple way of managing project specific R package dependencies is to use the `renv` package.

 # Step 2: Create data ingestion and data cleaning R script